jponge/vertx-in-action/README.md

 The book went to production with Manning in August 2020.

-This repository contains samples against Eclipse Vert.x 4.0.0 (see tag `vertx-4.0.0`) that was released in December 2020.
+This repository contains samples against Eclipse Vert.x 4.0.3 (see tag `vertx-4.0.3`) that was released in March 2021.

 At my own discretion I _may_ update to newer versions of Vert.x when they are published.

-Note that the Vert.x core team has made a goal of ensuring that Vert.x 4.0.0 will work against all examples in this repository.
+Note that the Vert.x core team has made a goal of ensuring that Vert.x 4.0.3 will work against all examples in this repository.

 ## Can I contribute?